ETAAcademy/ETAAcademy-ZK-Meme/34_Polynomial_Commitments.md

 One approach to batch verification is to use random linearization.
 Multiple polynomials can be combined into a larger polynomial using random numbers, allowing batch verification by opening at a single point:

-### Multiple Polynomial Commitments

-Multiple polynomials can be combined into a larger polynomial using random numbers, allowing batch verification by opening at a single point.
-Here's how it works:

 **Combining Two Polynomials**:

 - Given two polynomials $f_1(X)$ and $f_2(X)$, we can form a new polynomial $g(X) = f_1(X) + \nu \cdot f_2(X),$ where $\nu$ is a random number.